-Two I/O lines may be used by the application:

-- One to check that VBUS is still available from the host.
+One I/O line may be used by the application to check that VBUS is still available from the host.
 Self-powered devices may use this entry to be notified that the host has been powered off.
-In this case, the board pull-up on DP must be disabled in order to prevent feeding current to the host. - One to control the board pull-up on DP.
-Thus, when the device is ready to communicate with the host, it activates its DP pull-up through this control line.
+In this case, the pullup on DP must be disabled in order to prevent feeding current to the host.
+The application should disconnect the transceiver, then remove the pullup.